junghan0611/spacemacs/layers/+readers/dash/README.md

 Features:
 ---------

--   Searching for word at point in offline API browser\'s UI.
+-   Searching for word at point in offline API browser's UI.
 -   Integration of offline API browser search results in Helm and Ivy.
 -   Support for [dash](https://kapeli.com/dash) offline API browser for macOS.